You may have minor skin problems while you are having

 To Manage Acne Try to keep your face clean and dry.Ask your doctor or nurse if you can use over-the-counter medicated creams or soaps.

 To Manage Nail Problems You can buy nail-strengthening products in a drug store.
-Be aware that these products may bother your skin and nails.Protect your nails by wearing gloves when washing dishes, gardening, or doing other work around the house.Be sure to let your doctor know if you have redness, pain, or changes around the cuticles.
+Be aware that these products may bother your skin and nails.Protect your nails by wearing gloves when washing dishes, gardening, or doing other work around the house.Be sure to let your doctor know if you have redness, pain, or changes around the cuticles which may mean an infection.

 Even people with dark skin need to protect themselves from the sun during chemotherapy.